-David Anthony Pullan was born on 1 May 1944 at Farsley, Leeds, Yorkshire; he was a right handed batsman and wicketkeeper who played for Notts from 1970 to 1974 in Championship and List-A matches and Second Eleven games.
+David Anthony Pullan was born on 1 May 1944 at Farsley, Leeds, Yorkshire; he was a specialist wicketkeeper with few pretensions with the bat who became an important figure locally in sports administration.

 Nottinghamshire First-Class Number: 456